 2. Voice Recognition

-Voice recognition, also known as speech recognition, is simply software that can decode human voices.
+Voice (or speech) recognition is software that can decode human voices.
 While voice assistants like Google Home and Amazon Alexa are simple to use, they elegantly conceal HMI technologies.
-Engineers have designed voice recognition technology to analyze, filter and digitize the information they receive.
-The device must be devised to tell voices apart, understand pitch in speech and articulate requests when background noise is present.
+These devices are designed with voice recognition technology to analyze, filter and digitize the information they receive.
+The device must be able to distinguish voices, understand verbal inflection and decipher requests in complex environments where background noise is present.

 Instead of twisting knobs or tapping on a touch screen, gesture recognition involves a motion sensor that perceives and interprets movements as the primary data input.
 For example, let's say your hands are dirty from cooking, but you need to scroll on your phone or tablet to see the rest of a recipe.
 Gesture recognition technology would allow you to swipe and maneuver an HMI screen without touching the device.

-While most people use wearable devices to track their health patterns and physical activity, they can also serve as a smart home essential.
+One of these growing areas is wearable devices.
+While most people use wearables to track their health patterns and physical activity, they can also serve as a smart home essential.
 A true smart home consists of devices that can interpret data to understand your preferences and anticipate your needs; all smart technology should be able to respond to your dynamically changing actions.